apache/servicemix4-features/examples/simple/README.txt

 Explanation
 -----------
-There are two parts to this example: Quartz and Groovy.
-In both cases, the JBI endpoints are specified in Spring XML files.
+There are three parts to this example: Quartz, Groovy and WSN.
+In all three cases, the JBI endpoints are specified in Spring XML files.
 When the XML files are deployed to ServiceMix the endpoints are automatically registered in the NMR.